yhoogstrate/egfr-v3-determiner/README.md

                                   coordinates)  [required]
   -s, --spliced-reads-only        If paired end reads with an insert size
-                                  longer than 801 bases can be expected, wild- type exon-1 to exon-8 covering reads can can be expected.
+                                  longer than 801 bases can be expected, wild- type exon-1 to exon-8 covering reads can be expected.
 Enabling this flag only uses spliced reads for vIII determination.
   -n, --read-names                Report all read-names instead of the read